SamuelYvon/netifaces-2/README.md

 The result will be the default gateway for each interface type.
 The result may be an empty dict if no default route is set.

+### `AF_` Constants

+In the previous version of `netifaces` the `AF_` constants' value were assigned to be platform independent.
+This has the nice effect of abstracting the OS when accessing the information of a network layer.
+However after consideration, it does not feel like the right place to provide abstraction.
+If you update your project's dependencies to this version of `netifaces`, be wary of this change.
+For instance, on linux you may need to replace `AF_LINK` with `AF_PACKET` to get mac addresses.

+In the future, an extra API will allow accessing a specific layer's information by querying for it, without using the platform's constant.

 ## 4. Platform support